 - The cost of handicapped-accessible vehicles for victims of catastrophic injuries

-- The cost of retrofitting the home of a catastrophically injured victim
+- The cost of retrofitting the home of a catastrophically injured worker

-- Attendant-care costs for family members that must take time off work to provide care
+- Attendant-care costs for family members who must take time off work to provide care

 Injured workers may be entitled to one of two (or both) types of benefits: temporary disability benefits (which is further broken down into temporary total disability and temporary partial disability benefits) and permanent disability benefits.